 Improve Employee Productivity

-As with most automated processes, email automation promises to improve productivity levels within your team.
+As with most automated processes and tools (such as Sparkbay), email automation promises to improve productivity levels within your team.
 Nucleus found that marketing automation could lead to a 20% increase in productivity.

 Triggers To Send Automatic Emails

 One of the best things about email marketing automation is that it gives you the option to send automatic emails based on triggers.
 In other words, you have the chance to target specific customers with tailored business emails at discrete points in the buyer’s journey.

 Here are a few common triggers marketers often use when designing automated email marketing campaigns.
 There are different triggers for different types of businesses, so we’ve broken it down based on industry.